 The 21st century world is programmed to think that events happen as the result of random cause and effect relationships.
-The message of the Old Testament book of Esther, however, articulates a much different worldview.
-God is sovereign and providentially intervenes in the affairs of men.
+The message of the Old Testament book of Esther, however, articulates a much different worldview where the Sovereign of the universe providentially intervenes in the affairs of men.

 Ahasuerus Xerxes, King of Persia

-Xerxes was an impressive personage ruling an expansive empire of 127 provinces and a kingdom stretching from India to Ethiopia.
+Xerxes was an impressive personage ruling an expansive empire of 127 provinces in a kingdom stretching from India to Ethiopia.

-The feast was an opulent affair that lasted seven days (vv.
-6-7).
-On the final day of the banquet, an inebriated Xerxes ordered Queen Vashti—who hosted a separate banquet for the women—to appear before his gathered guests.
-Xerxes intention is not detailed in the passage.
+On the final day of the banquet, an inebriated Xerxes ordered Queen Vashti—who hosted a separate feast for women—to appear before his guests.
+Xerxes’ intention is not detailed in the passage.
 But having put every facet of his kingdom on display, it seems likely he wanted to show-off his beautiful queen.
 Vashti refused to comply.

-Angered by Vashti’s insubordination, Xerxes consulted with his advisors who counseled him to quickly depose the queen and seek another to fill the position.
-Xerxes responded favorably to their counsel, removed Vashti and sent letters throughout the empire announcing the edict (vv.
+Angered by Vashti’s insubordination, Xerxes consulted with advisors who counseled him to quickly depose the queen and seek another to fill the position.
+Xerxes responded favorably to their counsel, removed Vashti and sent letters throughout the empire announcing the judgement (vv.
 19-20).